bajamircea/bajamircea.github.io/_posts/2021-08-24-deduction-axioms.markdown

 # Sample predicate calculus

-We get a sample **formal system for predicate calculus** if we use the first two groups of postulates (axiom schemas A1 to A5 and the two inference rules MP and Gem).
+We get a sample **formal system for predicate calculus** if we use the first two groups of postulates (axiom schemas A1 to A5 and the two rules of inference MP and Gem).
 Often such systems have two quantifiers: $$\exists$$ and $$\forall$$, ours has just one, like we've done for logical operators.